-A capacitor can be connected from the PROG pin to ground to reduce the initial current step seen in Figure 13 based on the Typical Application and Corresponding SOA circuit.
+A capacitor can be connected from the PROG pin to ground to reduce the initial current step seen in Figure 12 based on the typical application circuit on page 1.
 This method maintains a relatively fast turn-on time without the drawbacks of a gate-to-ground capacitor that include increased short circuit response time and less predictable gate clamping.